 The varicella (chickenpox) vaccine should be first given at age 12 to 15 months and a recommended second dose should be given at age 4 to 6 years.

-The human papillomavirus vaccine (HPV) is recommended in a three-dose schedule with the second and third doses administered 2 and 6 months after the first dose.
-Routine vaccination with HPV is recommended for females aged 11 to 12 years and boys aged 9 to 18.
-The vaccination series can be started in females as young as age 9 years; and a catch-up vaccination is recommended for females aged 13 to 26 years who have not been vaccinated previously or who have not completed the full vaccine series.
+The human papillomavirus vaccine (HPV) is recommended in a three-dose schedule with the second and third doses given 2 and 6 months after the first dose.
+Routine vaccination with HPV is recommended for males and females aged 11 to 12 years of age.
+The vaccination series can be started as young as age 9 years; and a catch-up vaccination is recommended for females up to 26 years of age and males through age 21 who have not been vaccinated previously or who have not completed the full vaccine series.
 HPV is associated with cervical cancer and genital warts.

 The Importance of Vaccines for Children

 Vaccines are the best way we have to prevent the spread of infectious disease.
 Next to sanitation and clean drinking water, vaccines have been called the greatest public health intervention in history.
 Many diseases that were once prevalent in the U.S. are now at their lowest levels in decades thanks to vaccines.

 Why Do We Need a Childhood Immunization Schedule?